Version 4.0

 In bulleted lists:

-• if each point is a sentence fragment, use no punctuation at the end of each point, and 'and' or 'or' on its own line without a bullet after the second last point where necessary
+• If each point is a sentence fragment, use no punctuation at the end of each point, except the last point.

 Use numbered lists only for hierarchies, steps in a process, or items referred to in the text.